punchplatform/kooker/README.md

 ### configure local /etc/hosts to have access to your components locally (requires sudo)
 make network

-### prints all deployed endpoints and associated credentials
+### print all deployed endpoints and associated credentials
 make credentials

 ### delete k3d cluster